 - 1. Preparing the 0.2 M NaOH solution: - a.
 Label a 1 L bottle as 0.2 M NaOH. - b.
 Estimate approximately 400 mL of DI water using a beaker and transfer it to the 1 liter plastic bottle. - c.
 Estimate the volume of 6.0 M NaOH needed using a graduated cylinder, then quantitatively transfer the sodium hydroxide to a clean 150 mL beaker using a water bottle filled with DI water. - d.
 Add DI water until the volume reaches 100 mL.
 Transfer this solution to the 1 liter plastic bottle. - e.
 Cap the bottle securely, and mix the contents thoroughly by inverting the bottle and swirling it repeatedly.
-The bottle should be shaken at least 50 times in total.
+The bottle should be shaken at least 50 times in total. - 2.
+Preparing the 0.2 M HCl solution:

-When determining the amount of concentrated stock solution needed to create a diluted solution, use $M_1V_1=M_2V_2$.
+When determining the amount of concentrated stock solution needed to create a diluted solution, use $M_1V_1=M_2V_2$ .